aemmitt-ns/skeleton/README.md

-# skeleton
-Skeleton (but pronounced like Peloton): A Zero-Click RCE exploit for CVE-2021-0326
+# Skeleton (but pronounced like Peloton)

+A Zero-Click RCE exploit for CVE-2021-0326 on the Peloton Bike

+And also every other unpatched Android Device

+PoC requires ASLR to be disabled.